ably77/dcos-se/Kubernetes/1.9.6-Kubernetes/README.md

 - Rolling upgrade NGINX 1.7 to 1.8
 - Delete deployment
 - Manually kill etcd instance and watch it auto-heal in the GUI
+- Manually kill kubelet and watch it auto-heal in the GUI
 - Run through Kubernetes Ingress Demo
 	- Deploy Traefik
 	- Expose Hello World application to the outside world